London Athletic Club

 London Athletic Club (LAC) is a track and field club based in London, England.
 It is the oldest independent track and field club in the world and celebrated its first 150 years in 2013.
-More than sixty athletes connected with the club have since become Olympians and top athletics administrators in Britain.
-The club is currently based at Barn Elms, in West London.
+More than sixty athletes connected with the club have become Olympians and top athletics administrators in Britain.

 Club colours

-London Athletic Club’s colours are Classic Green and Old Gold.
+LAC's colours are Classic Green and Old Gold.
 The club's kit includes a green vest with a single horizontal gold band.
-Inside the gold band on the front of the vest is the name of the club or the club’s crest.
+Inside the gold band on the front of the vest is the name of the club or the club's crest.